 3. Outsource Your Social Media

 At some point in your subscription box business growth, you may feel the need to outsource your social media posting to someone else altogether.
 This is a great problem to have!
 Your business is taking off and your time is better spent working on the business instead of ‘gramming about your business.
-If that’s the case, a company like Main Street Hub can be helpful.
+If that’s the case, a content creation agency can be helpful.

-Main Street Hub is like having an entire social media team at your service.
-They will optimize your social media profiles, have their team of professional writers craft your social media posts and even provide you with analytics & reporting.
-Main Street Hub will take a look at your business practices and goals and devise a customized social media, email marketing & reputation management strategy for your business.
+Working with this kind of agency is like having an entire social media team at your service.
+They can optimize your social media profiles, have their team of professional writers craft your social media posts, and even provide you with analytics & reporting.
 It’s an all-in-one solution for the busy entrepreneur!